thudjek/CleanWebApiTemplate/README.md

     - add `-o "{ProjectName}"` parameter to name your project
     - add `--database` or `-db` parameter with either "SQL Server" or "PostgreSQL" value to chose database (SQL Server is default if no database parameter is provided)

+Projects/Namespaces in solution will be named based on name you entered (through Visual Studio or through -o parameter in CLI).
+Project names are of format {NameYouEntered}.Domain, {NameYouEntered}.Application etc.

 ### Setup before running
 After project is created you can modify code, environment variables, configuration etc. to your needs, but this setup is just to get default solution up and running.